 We expect to remain in compliance with the covenants under the credit facilities of our subsidiaries and our indentures and those of our subsidiaries throughout 2003.
 We expect that our cash on hand, cash flows from operating activities and the amounts available under our subsidiaries' credit facilities should be sufficient to satisfy our liquidity needs through the end of 2003.
-However, we do not expect that cash flows from operating activities and amounts available under credit facilities will be sufficient, on their own, to permit us to satisfy our principal repayment obligations which are scheduled to come due in 2005 and thereafter.
-In addition, our debt levels may limit future access to the debt and equity markets.
+However, do not expect that cash flows from operating activities and amounts available under credit facilities will be sufficient, on their own, to permit us to satisfy our principal repayment obligations which are scheduled to come due in future years.
+In addition, our debt levels may limit future access to the debt markets.
 In addition, the maximum allowable leverage ratios under our credit facilities will decline over time and the total potential borrowing available under our subsidiaries' current credit facilities (subject to covenant restrictions and limitations) will decrease from approximately \$9.0 billion as of the end of 2003 to \$8.7 billion and \$7.7 billion by the end of 2004 and 2005, respectively.
-Although Mr. Allen and his affiliates have purchased equity from us and our subsidiaries in the past, except for the commitment of Vulcan Inc., an affiliate of Mr. Allen, described below (which is subject to completion and execution of definitive documentation), Mr. Allen and his affiliates are not obligated to purchase equity from or contribute or loan funds to us or to our subsidiaries in the future.
+Although Mr. Allen and his affiliates have purchased equity from Charter and Charter Holdco in the past, except for the commitment of Vulcan Inc., an affiliate of Mr. Allen, described below (which we expect to terminate as a result of the completion of the offering by CCO Holdings of \$500 million of its 8.75% senior notes described above), Mr. Allen and his affiliates are not obligated to purchase equity from or contribute or loan funds to us or to our subsidiaries in the future.